-Every DNS resolver in the world, which is capable of validating DNSSEC-secured domain names, will eventually have to validate the root zone as well: validation is a chained process.
+Every DNS resolver that is capable of validating DNSSEC-secured domain names will eventually have to validate the root zone as well.
+Validation is a chained process.
 We have just published this new page in our knowledge base to tell you more about the validation process of DNSSEC.

 So far, so good.
 Every DNS resolver knows the original key, the “KSK-2010” in the above chart.
-However, investigation shows that not all resolvers know the new key, the “KSK-2017” yet, even while it has been available for over 14 months now.
+However, investigation shows that not all resolvers know the new key, the “KSK-2017” yet.
+This key has now been available for over 14 months.
 As soon as ICANN starts signing the zones with the new key, such resolvers will not be able to validate the results.
 Non-validated results will prevent the requested website from being loaded.

 The original plan was to roll-over the key last year October.
-But because of above findings and the lack of impact analyses, it has been postponed for a year.
+But because of above findings and the lack of impact analyses, it was postponed for a year.

 Although still exact numbers are unknown, it’s estimated that “several million internet users globally” may be impacted.

-If you run your own DNS resolver, ICANN’s KSK roll-over quick guide explains how you can check your configuration and how to update it, if the new key has not been imported automatically.
+If you run your own DNS resolver, ICANN’s KSK roll-over quick guide explains how you can check your configuration.
+It also tells you how to update it, in case the new key has not been imported automatically.